mrmjprice/jq-draft-neighbourhood-plan/index.md

 #### 4(g): There’s a lot of ugly signage and advertising, and there’s some lovely historic signs.
 The Neighbourhood Plan wants to improve modern signage and preserve historic signage.
 Internally-illuminate signage is not allowed.
 #### 4(h): Acres of car parking detracts from the area, and while parking is needed, it can be done more efficiently.
-#### Alternatives are encouraged, such as more cycle/moped/motorbike parking, underground parking, having permits-to-park rather than a space each, or having a car pool.
+Alternatives are encouraged, such as more cycle/moped/motorbike parking, underground parking, having permits-to-park rather than a space each, or having a car pool.
 #### 4(i): Vacant sites are harmful, especially the Conservation Area parts if the Jewellery Quarter.
 They should be developed and add to the vibrancy of the area
 #### 4(j): Car parking on vacant sites discourages the development of them, and the Jewellery Quarter needs more space for businesses and residents.
 Therefore surface car parks should not be permitted.
 ___
 ## How to respond to this draft plan
 A line about how to respond

+## Accessibility
+This is an accessible version of the draft neighbourhood plan.
+It has been created by volunteers.
+If you feel that this document's accessibility could be improved, or to request a version more suited to your needs, email [email address](email_address).